mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

             train(epoch)
             test()

 Here we use the if \_\_name\_\_ == "\_\_main\_\_" format we discussed before during the Dataset class.
-The next thing we do is run an initial test with the randomized weights (the test() outside the loop).
+The next thing we do is run an initial test with no training and randomized weights (the test() outside the loop).
 Once that is done, we move into the loop of training and testing.
 The epoch is increased by the for loop, and we just alternate through calling the training and testing functions for as many epochs as we defined earlier.
-We use num_epochs + 1 as we start at epoch 1 and the range function gives the numbers leading up to the second argument except for that number itself.
-So if we chose 3 epochs, if we use range(1,3) it would return the list [1, 2] rather than [1, 2, 3].
-Thus we need to do +1.
+We use num_epochs + 1 as we start at epoch 1 and the range function creates a list of numbers starting at 1 and then up to num_epochs+1 except for num_epochs+1 itself.
+So if we chose 3 epochs, if we used range(1,3) (range(1, num_epochs)) it would return the list [1, 2] rather than [1, 2, 3].
+Thus we need to do +1 to get [1, 2, 3].

     print('Total epochs: {}'.format(num_epochs))
     print('Max Accuracy is: {}%'.format(round(100*max(test_accuracy), 2)))